Lim Ko Niao: Worship

 The image of Lim Ko Niao was originally placed in small shrine, To Pikong Me, near the Krue Se Mosque.
 The image was then moved to Leng Chu Kiang (靈慈宮 (Lêng-Chû-kiong)).
 This temple was originally named Zushigong Shrine (祖師公祠) dedicated to Master Qingshui - it was mentioned in Chinese temple record that such a temple existed in Kuala Bekah, Patani in 1547, the oldest-known temple dedicated to Master Qingshui in Southeast Asia.
 It is said that a Chinese leader named Luang Cheen Kananurak refurbished the temple and moved the carved image of Lim Ko Niao here in 1879, The temple was renamed Leng Chu Kiang after the image of Lim Ko Niao was moved there, and it is now commonly referred to as the Chao Mae Lim Ko Niao Shrine.
 Lim Ko Niao has association with pearls, and the figurine is therefore decorated with pearl necklaces, and worshippers may also wear strings of pearls.
 A number of other deities also worshipped in the temple, such as Mazu and Fude Zhengshen.
 The temple was partly rebuilt in 1912 and in 1969.

-Other shrines dedicated to Lim Ko Niao have also been established in the neighbouring Songkhla and Yala provinces, and her worship has spread further to a few towns in Central and Upper South Thailand.
+Other shrines dedicated to Lim Ko Niao have also been established in the neighbouring provinces of Songkhla and Yala, and her worship has spread further to a few towns in Central and Upper South Thailand.
 The worship of Lim To Niao may have started to spread outside of the Patani area in the 1950s, and the Patani shrine has become a tourist attraction for visitors from Malaysia and Singapore since the 1960s.